astronomer/astro-sdk/docs/astro/sql/operators/append.rst

 Conflicts
 ~~~~~~~~~
 ``append operator`` doesn't handle the conflicts that may arise while appending data.
-If you want to handle those scenarios, you can use ``merge operator``
+If you want to handle those scenarios, you can use :ref:`merge_operator`.